To design a successful B2B incentive program, it is important to understand the various types of loyalty.

 Customers who exhibit emotional loyalty are devoted to a product or service, demonstrated by repeat purchases despite competitors’ efforts to lure them away.
 Thus, they emotionally have a brand preference.
 A good example in B2C are fans of brands such as Apple or Harley Davidson.

-The question is, how to create devotion in B2B?
+The question is, how to create devotion and loyalty for B2B brands?
 How to bring business customers closer to the brand emotionally?
 It involves understanding what business customers feel to create a personalised interaction with them, right from the first contact (whether personal or via advertising) up to closing a deal and aftersales interactions.

 Incentives can achieve devotion (i.e. an “Elite” trip for top customers) where fans are created via the program.
 Being part of an “Elite” creates a halo effect and drives that emotional connection with the brand.